CPSCourse-TUM2024/Safety-Layer-for-autonomous-driving-with-Donkeycar/README.md

 The layer ensures the car never hits any object on our track and does not cross any lines in case the model would lead it to.

 ### Virtual Track
+The virtual track is created using the virtual_env_creator.py script.
+This output CSV must then be put inside the car folder in the JetRacer.
+It creates a 2D map with 0 and 1 values, with 0 representing empty space and 1 representing an obstacle.
+The accuracy of the map is 5mm in real world per pixel in the virtual track.
+The car's position is then mapped to this virtual by rounding.

 ### Updating virtual location
+We gather the position and heading from the odometer and then compute the car's x, y, and heading to keep these values updated.
+Then we map them to the virtual track
 ### Computing collision
+The objects on the virtual track and the car itself have computed collision circles, and if any of them collide, the recovery logic is called.

 ### Recovery
+The car proceeds to
 ## Connecting Donkey with Safety layer
 ## Results
 ## Conclusion

+## How to run